arkaprovob/litellm-hf-local/docs/LiteLLM Proxy Setup Guide.md

 ### 1. Configure Your Model

-Edit the `custom_handler.py` file to configure your desired HuggingFace model:
+Create or edit a model handler in the `handlers` directory.
+For example, to configure Qwen, edit `handlers/qwen_handler.py`:

 ```python
 from src import ModelConfig, HuggingFaceLocalAdapterV2